-Implicitly opened files are files whose FORTRAN unit number (u) has not been defined by a FORTRAN CALL V\$OPEN or CALL V\$OPNB statement, or by JCP directives.
+Implicitly opened files are files whose FORTRAN unit number (u) has not been defined by a FORTRAN CALL V\$OPEN, CALL V\$OPNB, or DEFINE FILE statement, or by JCP directives.
 In this case, the FORTRAN unit number (u) is simply used as the logical unit number (u cannot refer to a mass storage device).